djyaron/DFTBML/README.md

 ```
 If everything runs without error, then you are good to go.
 Note that while DFTBML is known to work on Windows systems, running it on a Linux operating system is preferable.

+# Usage support
+---
+If you are interested in using DFTBML or adapting it for your system(s) of interest, feel free to reach out to David Yaron (yaron@cmu.edu) or Frank Hu (frankhu@stanford.edu) with any questions.

 # Pre-trained models
 ---
 A key advantage of DFTBML is that trained models can be saved as Slater-Koster files, otherwise known as SKF files.
 This file format is compatible with mainstream electronic structure calculation and molecular dynamics packages such as [DFTB+](https://dftbplus.org/), [AMBER](https://ambermd.org/), and [CP2K](https://www.cp2k.org/).
 The SKF files for pre-trained models can be found under the Example_SKFs directory along with the experimental conditions used to generate them.